nitrictech/suga/cli/internal/mcp/instructions-plugin-library-development.md

 **Key Concept**: Plugins are the lowest-level building blocks.
 Platforms compose plugins together, and applications consume platforms.

+## Getting Help

+Use **`SearchSugaDocs`** when you need to:
+- Understand plugin library structure and organization
+- Learn about manifest.yaml format and fields
+- Understand plugin types (service, bucket, database, etc.)
+- Find examples of plugin implementations
+- Learn about runtime code requirements for services and buckets

+Examples: "plugin manifest format", "how to create service plugins", "plugin runtime code"

 ## Plugin Library Structure

 ### Repository Layout